 This festival is also known as Dala Chhath Vrat.
 This festival is an important and popular ritual observed by people of Bihar, Chhatthisgarh, Madhya Pradesh, Assam, Uttar Pradesh, Bengal, and Jharkhand.

-Chhat is dedicated to Lord Surya and Lord Karthikeya / Subramanya.
+Chhat pooja is dedicated to Lord Surya and Lord Karthikeya / Subramanya.
 The festival is celebrated for four days in the Hindu month of Karthika.
 October – November according to Gregorian calendar.
-This year (2013) it is from 6th Nov to 9th Nov.
+This year (2015) it is from 15th Nov to 18th Nov.

 The first day is known as Nahai Khai (bathe and eat), second day is Kharna, third day is Chhat Sandhya Argh , and the last day is Chhatt Suryodaya Argh.